-If line 12 is \$2,500 or more on both your prior and current quarter Form 941, and you've deposited all taxes when due, the balance due on line 14 should be zero, unless you've reduced your deposits in anticipation of filing a Form 941-X to claim COBRA premium assistance credits.
-See Depositing Your Taxes, earlier.
+If line 12 is \$2,500 or more on both your prior and current quarter Form 941, and you've deposited all taxes when due, the balance due on line 14 should be zero.

 If you're required to make deposits and instead pay the taxes with Form 941, you may be subject to a CAUTION penalty.
 See Must You Deposit Your Taxes, earlier.